123tervil/Universal-Scheduling-Protocol/The Vision.md

 ### Why a Central Company is Needed

-Without a centralized platform, the liability of AI mistakes (like booking fake merchants leading to physical harm) is unmanageable.
+Without a centralized platform, the liability of AI mistakes (like booking fake merchants leading to physical harm) is unmanageable for all parties of this ecosystem.
 A company is required to own:

 - Trust and Safety (Liability)
 - Merchant Relationships